 Conclusions

-Further analysis is pending to determine if the number’s existing call profile (a “caller ID” name) or business industry was more effective than others.
+Further analysis is needed to determine if the number’s existing call profile (a “caller ID” name) or business industry was more effective than others.

 However, overall, this is taken to reinforce the positive impact a certified marker can potentially have on pickup rates for verified calls.